 about The Cloud Atlas

-Set in past and present Alaska, The Cloud Atlas is narrated by a missionary who spent World War II chasing down one of Japan's strangest weapons—firebombs that silently crossed the Pacific, tethered to balloons.
+Set in past and present Alaska, The Cloud Atlas is a novel narrated by a missionary who spent World War II chasing down one of Japan's strangest weapons—firebombs that silently crossed the Pacific, tethered to balloons.
 But it's the people he found who haunt him longer: a Yupik Eskimo woman, a shaman, a boy.

 In 1944-45, Louis Belk was a soldier, not a missionary, dispatched to find and dispose of these improbable weapons—Fu-Go weapons, or Japanese balloon bombs—and then keep them secret from an already anxious public.